 Viewpoints from a Naturopathic Physician

-by Dr. Kendra Pearsall, N.M.D.
+By Dr. Kendra Pearsall, N.M.D.

 Member of the LHS Physician Review Board

 An estimated 5.3 million Americans have Alzheimer's disease or dementia and two-thirds of these are women.
 One in three seniors (those 65 and older) die of dementia.
-Your odds of being diagnosed with dementia after 65 are high UNLESS you undertake preventative measures to protect and preserve your brain.
+Your odds of being diagnosed with dementia after 65 are high unless you undertake preventative measures to protect and preserve your brain.

 One of the main ways this can be accomplished is through diet.
 Research shows that sugar consumption disrupts memory and contributes to the shrinking of the hippocampus, a hallmark symptom of Alzheimer's disease.
 Your hippocampus is involved in the formation, organization, and storage of memories.

-The #1 thing you can do to prevent dementia and memory loss is to follow the advice of Dr. David Perlmutter, a medical doctor and neurologist who is a top expert in the world where it comes to Alzheimer's prevention and treatment.
+The number one thing you can do to prevent dementia and memory loss is to follow the advice of Dr. David Perlmutter, a medical doctor and neurologist who is a top expert in the world where it comes to Alzheimer's prevention and treatment.
 The following is a summary of the advice he gives in his best-selling book Grain Brain, which I highly recommend.

-1. Eat a ketogenic diet (very low-carb, high fat, moderate protein) to keep your glucose and insulin levels low to normal.
+1. Eat a ketogenic diet (very low-carb, high-fat, moderate protein) to keep your glucose and insulin levels low to normal.

 2. Assess your brain health with the following blood test and see how your lab results compare to these: